Home Articles FAQ Site Map

 Getting served, either by certified mail, or in person, is usually not a sign of good news.
 However, getting served can be compared to getting a cavity in your tooth.
 Ignoring either situation will almost certainly cost you more time, hassle, and "pain" over the long term.

 One reason to accept legal service is that it simplifies your life.
 Whatever is, is.
-How you react to what it is, is what counts.
+How you react to what is, is what counts.
 When your tooth hurts, get it fixed.
-When you get served with a lawsuit complaint or an order of a court, it's best to get that handled.
+When you get served with a lawsuit complaint or an order of a court, it is best to get that handled.

 When someone tries to serve a lawsuit papers to you, you have options.

-For very little money, you can find and consult with a lawyer for half an hour, by finding your local State Bar's web site.
+For very little money, you can find and consult with a lawyer for half an hour, by finding your local State Bar's web site (see our state bar reference.).
 Then show up in court on time, on the specified date.

 You now have a certain amount of control of your situation.
 You might persuade a judge to reduce the amount of the judgment against you, or try and settle with the plaintiff, or prove the plaintiff wrong in court, and win and may end up owing nothing.